Things to Do in Smerillo, Le Marche Region

 If you need to relax and get away from the city stress, I can suggest you the ideal destination for a weekend or even for longer holidays!
-It is called Smerillo, a small medieval village with a few hundred inhabitants in Le Marche region, in the province of Fermo.
+Smerillo, a small medieval village with a few hundred inhabitants in the Le Marche region, in the province of Fermo.
 It rises on a rocky spur at 806 meters above sea level, halfway between the Sibillini Mountains and the Adriatic Sea, surrounded by a charming pristine wooded area.
-Stunning views, hospitality and silence are the characteristics that distinguish this lovely place.
+Stunning views, hospitality, and silence are the characteristics that distinguish this lovely place.

 The Old Town and the Medieval Fortress

-In ancient times Smerillo was a castle and today you can still admire the ruins of the walls, the well-preserved and restored northern gate, and the keep.
-The fortress overlooks the village and was built in the Middle Ages as a dwelling for the noble families of the city.
+In ancient times Smerillo was a castle, and today you can still admire the ruins of the walls, the well-preserved and restored northern gate, and the keep.
+The fortress overlooked the village and was built in the Middle Ages as a dwelling for the city’s noble families.

 The historic center has simple but well-kept stone buildings and is characterized by silent streets offering unexpected views.
-Smerillo is very appreciated by poets, that’s why it is known as ‘The Small Town of the Poets‘.
+Poets very appreciate Smerillo; that’s why it is known as ‘The Small Town of the Poets. ‘

 There are so many churches to visit, let’s start from the Church of the Saints Peter and Paul, the two patrons of the town.
 It is the main church of Smerillo and overlooks the square of the same name.
 It has a single central nave and preserves a wooden Crucifix to which local people are devoted.
-In the street Dante Alighieri stands the Church of St. Catherine of Romanesque style.
-Inside there are fifteenth and sixteenth-century votive frescoes, two canvases depicting St. Anthony and St. Catherine and behind the altar, in an open niche on the wall there is the sculptural woodwork with the Madonna of Loreto.
-At about 3 km from Smerillo, in the hamlet of Ceresola there’s the church St. Nicholas, whereas in San Martino al Faggio you can visit the Church of San Vincenzo Ferreri, where interesting canvases are preserved.
+In the street, Dante Alighieri stands the Church of St. Catherine of Romanesque style.
+Inside there are fifteenth and sixteenth-century votive frescoes, two canvases depicting St. Anthony and St. Catherine.
+Behind the altar, there is the sculptural woodwork with the Madonna of Loreto in an open niche on the wall.
+At about 3 km from Smerillo, in the hamlet of Ceresola there’s the church St. Nicholas.
+In contrast, in San Martino al Faggio you can visit the Church of San Vincenzo Ferreri, where interesting canvases are preserved.

-In the former elementary school of Smerillo which is located in the heart of the historic centre, there is the MACS – Museum of Contemporary Art, the Museum of Natural Science and the Art Gallery & Museum of Children’s Art.
+In the former elementary school of Smerillo, located in the heart of the historic center, there is the MACS – Museum of Contemporary Art, the Museum of Natural Science, and the Art Gallery & Museum of Children’s Art.

 The Museum of Natural Science is on the first floor and presents two different collections: one dedicated to the local fossils of the lower Middle Pliocene and other geological eras from various regions of Italy; one dedicated to minerals from around the world.